sagieppel/Recognition-of-materials-in-transparent-vessel-using-fully-convolutional-neural-networks/README.md

 Notes:  Make sure you downloaded the dataset to /Data_Zoo and that the /log folder contain a trained net.

 ## Background
-The net is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)
+The code is based on fully convolutional neural net (FCN) described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)
-The main modification is that the last prediction layer is split to give prediction in several level of granularity for each pixel.
-Similarly training of the network was done with several loss function simultaneously one for each set of classes.
+The main modification is that the last prediction layer is split to give a prediction at several levels of granularity for each pixel.
+Similarly, training of the network was done with several loss functions simultaneously one for each set of classes.
 See BuildNetVgg16.py for the network structure.
-The code is based on https://github.com/shekkizh/FCN.tensorflow by Sarath Shekkizhar with MIT licence.
+The code is based on https://github.com/shekkizh/FCN.tensorflow by Sarath Shekkizhar with MIT license.
-The net is based on the pretrained VGG16 model by [Marvin Teichmann](https://github.com/MarvinTeichmann)
+The net is based on the pre-trained VGG16 model by [Marvin Teichmann](https://github.com/MarvinTeichmann)

 ## Thanks